abuse and neglect investigation: See DFPS Investigation.

 recommended monitoring frequency: An objective measure of how often an operation should be inspected based on the quantitative factors in its two-year compliance history (the operation’s deficiencies and their associated weights).

-registered child care home: A registered child day care operation known as a registered family home prior to September 1, 2003.
-The registered primary caregiver provides care in the caregiver’s own residence for not more than six children from birth through 13 years, and may provide care after-school hours for not more than six additional elementary school children.
+registered child care home: A child day care home that is registered.
+The primary caregiver provides care in the caregiver’s own residence for not more than six children from birth through 13 years, and may provide care after-school hours for not more than six additional elementary school children.
 The total number of children in care at any given time, including the children related to the caregiver, must not exceed 12.
 The term does not include a home that provides care exclusively for any number of children who are related to the caregiver.
-A registered home must follow Chapter 747, Minimum Standards for Child-Care Homes.
-Some minimum standard rules in Chapter 747 grandfather certain requirements for homes registered before September 1, 2003.
-See Texas Human Resources Code §§42.002(9) and 42.052(d) and 40 TAC §745.37.
+A registered home must follow Texas Administrative Code Chapter 747, Minimum Standards for Child Care Homes.
+See 26 TAC §745.37.

 registration: A type of permit issued by Licensing to provide child day care in a registered child care home.